theupdateframework/python-tuf/tuf/README.md

 given demonstrating the expected work flow, where the metadata roles are created in a specific order, keys imported and loaded, and the metadata objects signed and written to disk.
-Lastly, target files are added to the repository, included in metadata, and custom delegations performed to extend the default roles in the repository.
+Lastly, target files are added to the repository, included in metadata, and custom delegations performed to extend the default roles of the repository.
 By the end, a fully populated TUF repository is generated that can be tested.